Therapy for Adolescents, Adults, and Couples

 pandemic is behind us.

 Whether you are suffering from depression, anxiety, marital distress, loss or infertility, seeking the professional services of a psychologist is an important first step in improving the emotional quality of your life.
 Choosing a therapist with highly developed skills and experience is critical.
 However, the relationship and level of trust that evolve between a psychologist and a client can be just as important to successful treatment.

 Please take the time to explore my website and feel free to contact me with any questions.

 General Practice Specialties

-I have a general practice and enjoy working with adolescents, adults and couples.
+I have a general practice and enjoy working with older adolescents, adults and couples.
 While I do not work with young children directly, I do consult with parents about their child rearing concerns and help them develop effective strategies in parenting.
 Should a child need to be seen individually, I can make an appropriate referral.
 I have extensive training and experience working with the following issues and populations.

 Miscarriage | Stillbirth | Neonatal Loss

 Planning to have a family, for many, begins early in life.
 For others, having a baby is the next logical step in the life cycle, often, but not always following finding a mate and establishing a career.
 When becoming pregnant does not happen easily, many women and couples enter the difficult world of intrusive medical procedures, a social life filled with the babies of friends and family, and an emotional onslaught of depression, anxiety, anger, despair and envy.
-Through my personal and professional experience over the last 2 decades, I have been able to develop a safe and supportive therapeutic environment to help those struggling with this life crisis.
+Through my personal and professional experience over several decades, I have been able to develop a safe and supportive therapeutic environment to help those struggling with this life crisis.